jswaff/chess4j/README.md

 ## Introduction

 chess4j is a chess program written using Java technologies.
-It is not meant to be super competitive, but just a test bed of sorts for various interests.
+It is a test bed of sorts for various interests.
 Those interests include experimenting with different JVM based languages, parallel and distributed computing, and machine learning.

 ## Installing